 Grok Academy undertakes joint projects with industry and government.
 Each project has a particular and current theme and incorporates industry-relevant topics to support the implementation of Digital Technologies in the classroom.
 This section highlights a selection of the projects that Grok Academy is currently working on.

-Partner with Grok to drive progress together, united in a common purpose.
+Collaborate with Grok to drive progress together, united in a common purpose.
 Working together, we can accelerate the pace of change by facilitating the implementation of digital technologies via the classroom.
-Become a partner, a sponsor or an active champion.
-Creating a customised partnership aligned to your organisation’s strategic business objectives provides a powerful opportunity to increase employee and stakeholder engagement and increase your brand’s social equity.
+Become a collaborator, a sponsor or an active champion.
+Creating a customised collaboration aligned to your organisation’s strategic business objectives provides a powerful opportunity to increase employee and stakeholder engagement and increase your brand’s social equity.

 The Schools Cyber Security Challenges programme is an industry/Australian government collaboration designed to provide school teachers with resources to support the teaching of cyber security concepts, and to inform students of career opportunities in the field.
 This is achieved primarily through the development of a series of classroom activities — courses delivered through the Grok platform that focus on specific topics linked to the Australian Curriculum.
-These activities are designed for students in years 5-12.
+These activities are designed for all students, from the Foundation year of schooling through to Year 12.

 The Schools Cyber Security Challenges courses have been available online since early 2019.
-In the 2020/21 fiscal year, 66,065 unique students enrolled in the Schools Cyber Security Challenges.
-And 1,551 teachers and 1,541 schools participated in the Schools Cyber Security Challenges.Learn More
+As of October 2023, we have had 515,730 students enrolled in the Schools Cyber Security Challenges.
+And 7,257 teachers and 3,876 schools have participated in the Schools Cyber Security Challenges.Learn More

 The first Cyber Skills Aotearoa online course was released in October 2022.Learn More